Louis-Liu-one/CProgTest/README.md

 # CProgTest - Type C Source in Command Line
-*Comment*: This document is incomplete,`CProgTest` is incomplete too.
-This document and `CProgTest` sources will still update.
+*Comment: This document is incomplete,`CProgTest` is incomplete too.
+This document and `CProgTest` sources will still update.*
 ## Abstract
 `CProgTest` is coding by C Programming Language, it's a C's REPL.
 You see, it looks like `python3`:
 ```python